-Many couples start out feeling that they are totally "in love" with each other.
-They are attracted to each other, to their taste and smells.
-They feel very excited, full of lust and passion.
+Many couples start out feeling that they are totally “in love” with each other.
+They are attracted to each other.
+They feel excited, full of lust and passion.
 This condition is practically euphoric, spiritual, and very pleasurable.
-The production of dopamine and other "happy" hormones is so high and intoxicating that these lovebirds hardly need to sleep or eat.
-Even co-workers and friends can see their "love glow".
-During this stage many lovers spend all of their time together, losing sight of their job, school, family, and long-term friends.
+The production of dopamine and other “happy” hormones is so high and intoxicating that these lovebirds hardly need to sleep or eat.
+Even co-workers and friends can see their “love glow”.
+During this stage many lovers spend all of their time together, or at least thinking of each other.
+They tend to lose sight of their job, school, family, and long-term friends.

 Obviously, these lovers have high expectations for their relationship satisfaction over time.
 Unfortunately it is almost impossible to hold onto that level of excitement forever.
 What is supposed to happen in a long term relationship is that the attraction and excitement shifts into a comfort, attachment, and commitment.
 This is needed to successfully move into the next phase of married life and raising a family.